google/macops-keychainminder/README.md

 ## Installation

+Download the latest release from the [Releases](https://github.com/google/macops-keychainminder/releases) page.
+It's a standard Apple package, inside a disk image.

-There's a package Makefile in the Package folder.
+If you would like to customize the package there's a Makefile in the Package folder.
 You'll need [The Luggage](https://github.com/unixorn/luggage) installed to build it.

-By default the package will install KeychainMinder so that it works at the screensaver.
+By default the package installs KeychainMinder so that it works at the screensaver.
 In order to do this, it has to:
  1. Restore the screensaver login UI to an older-looking UI.
 SecurityAgentPlugins do not run under the newer loginwindow-like UI.
  2. Set the screensaver login policy to `authenticate-session-owner`.